Making the transition to eating a Whole Food Plant Based diet doesn’t happen overnight.

 I’m not saying that the hippie flax cake won’t be edible.
 In fact, given the choice, I would happily choose the hippie cake over the orgasm cake.
-I’m saying that if it looks like a cake that came from The Allergy Friendly Cafe and it smells like a food co-op, chances are it will be more brick-like and less moist dream in your mouth – like.
+I’m saying that if it looks like a cake that came from The Allergy Friendly Cafe and it smells like a food co-op, chances are it will be more brick-like and less like a moist dream in your mouth.

 And that’s life.
 There will always be variables that we have no control over.
 But what we do have control over is how we respond to those variables.

-- So instead of being disappointed that there isn’t Whole Food Plant Based workarounds for some of your old staples, work on getting to the point where you don’t even think about your old staples.
+- So instead of being disappointed that there aren’t Whole Food Plant Based alternatives for some of your old staples, work on getting to the point where you don’t even think about your old staples.

-- Instead of being sad that there is no Whole Food Plant Based cream and sugar for your coffee, work on cutting out coffee altogether.
+- Instead of being sad that there’s no Whole Food Plant Based cream and sugar for your coffee, work on cutting out coffee altogether.

 - Instead of being pissy that tofu will never pass as a hard boiled egg, make food choices that facilitate a life in which eating an egg doesn’t even cross your mind.

-- Instead of feeling depressed that crispy strips of eggplant will never be bacon, create a reality that bacon doesn’t appeal to you anymore.
+- Instead of feeling depressed that crispy strips of eggplant will never be bacon, create a reality where bacon doesn’t appeal to you anymore.